Midsummer or Midwinter in the Mendips, Avebury & Bath

 The gorge brings us down onto the flat Somerset Levels, a wetland area that has produced one of England’s best preserved prehistoric villages, and the world’s oldest timber trackway.
-We stop in Glastonbury, a town steeped in history and myth and brimming with midwinter magic.
+We stop in Glastonbury, a town steeped in history and myth and brimming with midsummer and midwinter magic.
 For long associated with the Isle of Avalon and the legend of the Holy Grail, this small town is also reputed to be the cradle of Christianity in England and the burial place of fabled King Arthur and Queen Guinevere.
 We make a final stop at nearby Wells, England’s smallest city.
 Its charming medieval streets include the splendid Gothic cathedral, one of the architectural highlights of Britain, and the fortified Bishop’s Palace, which has been home to the Bishops of Bath and Wells for over 800 years.

 Day 5: Departure.

 Enjoy a leisurely breakfast before checking-out and making your way home.